-It seems like a majority of people who have hair loss also suffer from major dandruff and scalp itching problems.
-Some get these dandruff outbreaks intermittently, while others have a daily battle on their hands.
+A majority of people who have hair loss also seem to suffer from dandruff and scalp itching problems.
+Some get these outbreaks intermittently, while others have a daily battle on their hands.
 One survey found that 100-300 hairs were shed daily in dandruff sufferers, versus 50-100 hairs per day in normal subjects.

 Previously, I wrote a detailed post on the best dandruff shampoos in the world.
 I myself have to use such shampoos twice a week in order to control my scalp itching, inflammation and flaking.
 Scalps with dandruff tend to have large amounts of Malassezia yeasts and flora, which can be reduced by antifungal medicated shampoos.

 Natural and Alternative Dandruff Treatments

 However, there also exist alternative non-chemical natural treatments for dandruff that many claim to be very effective.
 Most such remedies are not scientifically proven to provide long-term relief for itchy scalps.
 Make sure to talk to a dermatologist for best advice.

 Almost all of the below are natural products.
 All of them are readily available at grocery stores or pharmacies without the need for a prescription.

 Per my online research, the most frequently mentioned alternative dandruff reducing products are: